SciCatProject/documentation/Development/v4.x/backend/configuration.md

   _example_: "group1,group2,group3,..."

 - DELETE\_JOB\_GROUPS:
-  list of non admin groups that are allowed to delete jobs for groups they do not belong to.
+  groups that are allowed to delete jobs.
 If set to "#all", all users can delete a job belonging to any group.
   _default_: ""
   _format_: comma separated list of strings.
 Leading and trailing spaces are trimmed
   _example_: "group1,group2,group3,..."

+- CREATE\_JOB\_PRIVILEGED\_GROUPS:
+  Comma separated list of groups with permission to create any job.
+  For more details check: [Jobs Authorization](authorization/authorization_jobs.md)
+  _default_: ""
+  _format_: comma separated list of strings.
+Leading and trailing spaces are trimmed
+  _example_: "archivemanager,jobmanager"

+- UPDATE\_JOB\_PRIVILEGED\_GROUPS:
+  Comma separated list of groups with permission to update any job.
+  For more details check: [Jobs Authorization](authorization/authorization_jobs.md)
+  _default_: ""
+  _format_: comma separated list of strings.
+Leading and trailing spaces are trimmed
+  _example_: "archivemanager,jobmanager"

 - ACCESS\_GROUPS\_STATIC\_VALUES:
   List of groups assigned by default to all users.
 Used in the vanilla implementation